 Is title insurance available?

 Yes, but availability is limited.
 Some title companies are more inclined to insure wraps than others.
 Certain underwriters are not comfortable with the wraparound process, for reasons of their own.
 It may be necessary to "shop" title companies until a wrap-friendly title company is found.

 If a title company is issuing insurance, then closing will be held at the title company.
-However, most wraparounds are closed without title insurance, on the basis of an informal title search or a title report, in a lawyer´s office.
+However, most wraps are closed without title insurance in a lawyer´s office based on an informal title search or a title report.
 After all, while title insurance is customary in Texas, it is not required.

 Isn´t a wrap a breach of contract with the lender?
 What about the due-on-sale clause?

 A wrap transaction is neither a breach of contract nor a violation of due-on-sale.
 The due-on-sale clause merely gives the lender an option to take action if it chooses.
 Look closely at paragraph 18 of the FNMA deed of trust: it says that a lender may (not must) accelerate.
 This is not prohibitory language.

 Isn´t there some kind of notice requirement before doing a wrap transaction?